java/devjava-content/app/pages/learn/01_tutorial/02_new-features/lazy-initialization.md

 ---
+id: new_features.lazy-initialization
 title: Lazy Initialization in Java Using Lazy Constants
-author: Garima Agarwal
+slug: learn/new-features/lazy-constants
+type: tutorial
+layout: learn/tutorial.html
-layout: learn
+main_css_id: learn
-sections:
+subheader_select: tutorials
+toc:
-- title: What is Lazy Initialization?
+  - What is Lazy Initialization? {what}
-- title: The Old Way
+  - The Old Way {old}
+  - Why Not Just Use a Static Field? {static}
-- title: LazyConstant
+  - LazyConstant {lazy-constant}
-- title: Lazy Collections
+  - Lazy Collections {lazy-collections}
-- title: How to Enable It
+  - How to Enable It {enabling}
-- title: Summary
+  - Summary {summary}
+description: "<insert short description here>"
+author: ["GarimaAgarwal"]
 ---
-# Lazy Initialization in Java Using Lazy Constants

-*Java Tutorials | New Features*
-*Estimated read time: 10 minutes*

----
+<a id="old">&nbsp;</a>
 ## What is Lazy Initialization?

 When you write a Java application, not every object you create is needed right away.
 Some objects are expensive to build maybe they open a database connection, read a config file, or do a lot of calculation.
 Creating them at the start of the program, even when they might not be used, wastes time and memory.